wagaweb/waboot/README.md

 - Classic WordPress template files can be found under `templates/wordpress`.

-    These templates are stripped of the usual partials (header,footer,sidebar), that are handled by `index.php`.
+    These templates are stripped of the usual partials (header,footer,sidebar), which are handled by `index.php`.

 - Archive templates can be easily customized in child themes without many `archive-$posttype.php` or `taxonomy-$taxonomy.php` files in root folder.